ceramic-sf/quick-boi-source/bolq.md

 The theory of knowledge that Popper and Deutsch communicate is important to understand because it will allow incorrect ideas to be identified.
 There are smart people in important domains who have frameworks that sound compelling but lead to bad decision making.
 By understanding how knowledge is created, you can avoid adopting ideas that would otherwise have been compelling.

-*The study of Popperian epistemology helps innoculate against bad epistemology.*
+*The study of Popperian epistemology helps inoculates against bad epistemology.*

 ### We are at the beginning of infinity and can choose our direction